ubergarm/stack-in-a-box/README.md

 The jury is still out, but some sort of `feathers-horizon` [6](http://feathersjs.com/) may be more complete solution.
 Though it doesn't exist currently.

+This project is a proof of concept based on [this Horizon issue](https://github.com/rethinkdb/horizon/pull/507#issuecomment-234624156)

 ## Requirements

 * `docker`